Experienced South Carolina PTSD Lawyers

 A number of different approaches have proven to be effective for PTSD in accident victims, including behavior therapy, cognitive therapy, and medications.
 PTSD has been shown to actually shrink the hippocampus in the brain, so a PET scan may be ordered to provide objective proof of the damage.
 The damage is organic, akin to a traumatic brain injury (TBI).
 It is especially important for the psychologist to conduct neuropsychological testing if a personal injury lawsuit is contemplated which seeks damages for the emotional/physical harm of PTSD.

-Contact a PTSD Lawyer Today
+Contact Our Experienced PTSD Attorneys Today

 An experienced ptsd lawyer can seek reparations in court from the persons responsible for the motor vehicle accident.
 A personal injury lawsuit can provide compensation for the cost of your PTSD treatment as well as for the mental anguish you suffer because of the negligence or recklessness of another driver or the manufacturer of a defective vehicle.
 Emotional pain and suffering and mental health problems can be just as debilitating as physical injuries and should be included in the claim for damages after a car accident, motorcycle accident, plane crash or boating accident.